cloin/cloin.prometheus/README.md

-# cloin.prometheus
+# Ansible Collection - cloin.prometheus

-Basic prometheus collection
+Documentation for the collection.